-Just as the City created its action plan, you can create your own plan for your business.
+Just as the City created its action plan, you can create your own plan for you and your family.
 First, start by taking inventory of your greenhouse gas emissions.
 Many websites offer calculators to establish your current emissions.
 You may be surprised by what you are already doing to contribute to a greener Newark!

 Next, write down ways you can reduce greenhouse gas emissions.
-Three great resources are the California Air Resources Board, StopWaste.org, and the U.S. Department of Energy.
-Review your plan and set a realistic, achievable goal with a specific timeframe and target GHG reduction number.
+One great resource, which includes simple actions you can adopt now, is the California Air Resources Board.
+You can also find additional ideas on recycling, driving, and energy efficiency.
+Review your plan and set a realistic, achievable goal with a specific time frame and target reduction number.

-Share your plan with your employees, and get them involved in GHG reduction activities.
+Share your plan with friends and family.
+Encourage them to create a plan, and support each other in reaching your goals.
 Review your plan regularly, and make changes as needed to ensure your actions will allow you to achieve your goal.
-Talk with other businesses, and share ideas.

-Please share your business climate action plan with us, too!
+Please share your personal climate action plan with us, too!
 Email your plan, or a simple pledge, to firstname.lastname@example.org.
 Thank you for helping Newark “Go Green”!

 Green Business Recognition

 In today’s climate, many businesses are looking for ways to lower operating costs while continuing to be a responsible community partner and highly frequented establishment.
 The Bay Area Green Business Program helps small to medium businesses do just that.